Sydney-Informatics-Hub/Microscopy-Segmentation/tools/README.md

 # Cell Segment Toolkit

-The cell segmentation toolkit is a collection of tools that can be used to convert data from one format to another.
+The cell segmentation toolkit is a collection of tools that enables 3D data conversion between different microsocopy frameworks and offers workflows for multiple AI segmentation tools.
 The toolkit is designed to be used with 3D cell frameworks such as IMOD, MONAI, 3DSclicer, and Avizo in conjunction with AI-assisted segmentation annotation tools such as Anylabeling and other open-source segmentation software.

 ## Installation